Whirlsplash/LibreWorlds-wiki/Persister-(.world-etc.)-format.md

 * Boolean: 1 byte, 0x00 for false 0x01 for true.
 * Byte, Double, Long, Int, Float, Short: Self-explanatory
 * Arrays, vectors, maybenulls: Explained below
-* Versions (not applicable to Persister version): Either an integer or non-existent (already interned/cached).
-When WorldsPlayer tries to retrieve a version, it uses a "cookie", usually but not necessarily corresponding to a class.
-If that cookie has been used to retrieve a version before, the next time a version corresponding to that cookie is read, it will always be the same version.
-That is, if the first Room was read as version 3 (hypothetically), the next Room will also be version 3, without another indication directly in the file.
+* "Version for X" (not applicable to Persister version): If a "Version for X" has already been seen, it is omitted.
+Otherwise, it is read as an integer.
+Note that X is usually, but not always, a class.

 # Header and footer